xmonader/ewf/docs/userguide.md

 ### Queue

 The **Queue** is a concurrent-safe structure that allows you to enqueue and process jobs (like workflow runs or background tasks).
 Each queue automatically starts its worker loop upon creation.
+Providing an interface to open up all queue implementation choices.

 Key features: